At Cassiobury Court, we offer treatment for those suffering from bulimia to get their life back on track.

 Our bulimia treatment programmes focus on the physical effects and the psychological causes that underlie the illness.
 Based on the 12-stop model, our treatment will combine counselling and psychotherapy to improve attitudes to eating, along with self-esteem body image.

-If you think you might require bulimia treatment or you are worried about someone close to you, call Cassiobury Court on for treatment.
+If you think you might require bulimia treatment or you are worried about someone close to you, call Cassiobury Court admission team to discuss the varies treatment programmes we offer.